syncfusion-content/uwp-docs/uwp/Scheduler/Key-Features.md

 **Remainders**

-You can use reminders for the appointments in your schedule.
-Schedule reminds you of the particular appointment at the specified time.
+You can use reminder for the appointments in your schedule.
+Schedule reminds you the particular appointment in the specified time.

 **Appointment Mapping**

-Using **AppointmentMapping**, the custom class or data source can be mapped to the Schedule appointments collection.
+Using **AppointmentMapping** the custom class or data source can be mapped to the Schedule appointments collection.

 **Easy to use**

-SfSchedule is available in the Visual Studio toolbox itself; you can easily drag and drop the control from the toolbox.
-The APIs in the control are exposed in a way that helps in enabling various features with ease.
+SfSchedule is available in Visual Studio toolbox itself, you can easily drag and drop the control from toolbox.
+And the API’s in the control are exposed in a way, which helps in enabling various features in ease.